htmfilho/htmfilho.github.io/_posts/2018/2018-03-28-ten-miles-lln.md

 Another lesson learned was the hydration.
 It is really difficult to hydrate during the race because it causes abdominal pain.
 Even small sips were painful.
 So, I have to hydrate before, but in a way that doesn't make me want to pee during the race.
 I arrived a bit dizzy at the finish line and I drunk 6 x 300ml glasses of water to feel relieved (1.8l).
 I still have to figure out how to manage hydration with my coach.

+Two more things: I forgot to put a tape on my nipples.
+It is important to check the weather because if it rains my feet will suffer, thus I have to wear some waterproof shoes or socks.

 Finishing a challenging race is a really fulfilling experience.
 I feel inspired in every aspect of life, willing to take risks, move faster, solve problems, everything that tests my limits.
 And my next race is the [20km de Bruxelles][20kmdebruxelles], end of May.
 It's almost a half-marathon.

 [dh-belgium]: http://www.dhnet.be/sports/omnisports/running/les-10-miles-de-lln-le-plus-grand-jogging-estudiantin-de-belgique-58d1a20bcd705cd98e165af6